-No. But it is strongly recommended.
-Our accepted students have earned a bachelor’s degree, completed the equivalent in hours in a professional program, and/or earned another graduate or professional degree.
+A bachelor's degree is required for matriculation, however you may apply while it is in progress.
 Our competitive candidate profile page will provide you with last year’s class statistics as well as a profile of what the admissions committee considers to be a competitive candidate.

 Question 2: Do you require any standardized tests?

 Yes.
 You are required to take the Medical College Admissions Test (MCAT).
-It is strongly recommended that you take the MCAT in August or September of the year prior to entry.
-If you submit your application before this time, you may indicate on your application the day you plan to take the exam.
-You will need to submit your scores to AACOMAS as soon as they are made available.
+It is strongly recommended that you take the MCAT in August or September of the year prior to planned entry.
+If you submit your application before taking the MCAT, you can indicate on your AACOMAS application the day you plan on taking the test.
+You will need to release your scores to AACOMAS as soon as they are made available.
 Your application may not be considered if you take the test in January or later in the year of planned entry.